DataBassGit/AgentForge/docs/Personas/Personas.md

 ## Conclusion

-With Personas, we aim to provide a flexible, efficient, and effective way of encapsulating the knowledge that an agent can use.
+With **Personas**, we aim to provide a flexible, efficient, and effective way of encapsulating the knowledge that an agent can use.
 They are not just about creating a psychological profile for an agent but about equipping an agent with the necessary knowledge to perform its tasks optimally.